mrakgr/The-Spiral-Language/readme.md

 ## Notes On Arrays

 Arrays in Spiral are more complicated than I wanted them to be.
 The reason for that is that different backends have different ways of indexing into them.
 The .NET arrays which F# uses are built in at the IL level and use `i32` dimensions.
-The Cython backend uses Numpy tensors as arrays under the hood and those can be indexed in using ints of arbitrary type.
+The old Cython backend used Numpy tensors as arrays under the hood and those could be indexed in using ints of arbitrary type.
 It was hell dealing with discrepancies of different backends, and to resolve the issue, I defined a nominal over a generic array type in the core library.

 ```
 // Array with a dimension.